Buccal fat extraction: Recovery

 Patients typically have swelling for a few days, but often this swelling is not visible externally.
 Typically, self absorbing sutures that dissolve on their own are used.
 The final results can take up to 3 months to manifest.

 Risks

-Injury to the buccal branch of the facial nerve is a risk; the buccal branch nerves that might be affected control facial functions, therefore, such damage might result in partial facial paralysis, regional facial numbness, loss of taste, et cetera.
+Injury to the buccal branch of the facial nerve is a risk.
+The buccal branch nerves that might be affected control facial functions, therefore, such damage might result in partial facial paralysis, regional facial numbness, loss of taste, et cetera.
 Likewise, damage to the parotid duct also might occur in men and women whose parotid ducts run deep to the buccal fat pad, which can lead to a salivary fistula or buildup of saliva.

+Long term effects

+Buccal fat removal is permanent; the fat pads do not grow back.
+However, new techniques for restoring buccal fat such as injecting fat intra-orally back into the buccal space or applying a dermal fat graft are gaining popularity.
+Other options include mimicry with injectable fillers.
+There is a lack of research on its long-term health effects.

+In an aesthetic sense, buccal fat removal may cause an excessively gaunt appearance when the cheeks naturally lose more volume with age.